alejandralopezgalan/alejandralopezgalan.github.io/_projects/1_project.md

 ### Data Cleaning
 I initiated a new Power BI report and imported the five CSV datasets.
 To clarify the table roles, I prepended 'Fact' or 'Dim' to each table name, designating them as either fact or dimension tables.
 I then ensured that the columns were correctly formatted according to the [Metadata](https://github.com/alejandralopezgalan/alejandralopezgalan.github.io/blob/master/assets/data/project1-metadata.md) information.

-### Data Transformation
+### Data Transformation and Modelling
 I created a new calculated date table using the DAX code from the [DimDate.txt](https://github.com/alejandralopezgalan/alejandralopezgalan.github.io/blob/master/assets/data/project1-DimDate.txt) file.

 {% include figure.liquid loading="eager" max-width="280px" max-heigth="420px" path="assets/img/project1-rename-columns.png" class="img-fluid rounded z-depth-1" %}

-<br/>Once the data was loaded and cleaned, I generated a data model to establish the relatioships between tables.
-This image shows the initial data model.
+<br/>After loading and cleaning the data, I created a data model to establish the relationships between the tables.
+The image below illustrates the initial data model.

 {% include figure.liquid path="assets/img/project1-initial-model.png" class="img-fluid rounded z-depth-1" %}

-<br/>This image shows the final data model used for the analysis.
+<br/>Final data model: The image below illustrates the final data model used for the analysis.

 {% include figure.liquid path="assets/img/project1-model-hr-powerbi.png" class="img-fluid rounded z-depth-1" %}

 ### DAX measures
-I created a table with all the measures required for the analysis, and I used DAX formulas to create these measures.
+Measures Table: I created a table containing all the necessary measures for the analysis, utilising DAX formulas to generate these measures.

 | Measure | Description | DAX code |
 | :--- | --- | :--- |